Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Bergamo Lower Town

-Most people go by bus or train to get to Bergamo from Milan or other cities in Italy.
-Upon arriving, you’ll look up at the impressive Bergamo Alta and want to climb straight up!
+Upon arriving, you’ll look up at the impressive Bergamo Alta and want to climb right up!
 Nonetheless, some of the best local (and affordable) Bergamo restaurants are in this lower part of town.

 Bergamo Italy Lower Town

-How to Get to Bergamo Alta
+How to Get to Bergamo Old Town

-Short Hike to Citta Alta
+Short Hike to Bergamo Citta Alta

 Bergamo Alta Funicular

 On the weekends you may find lines here, so that’s a good time to walk instead of wait.
-Riding it up and walking down is also a good, and less exhausting way to experience both!
+Riding it up and walking down is also a less exhausting way to experience both!

 Bergamo Alta Italy